AI in payment processing: current trends & future state

 How is AI currently used in payments?

-Industry-leading payments providers can use AI for everything from payment processing to customer service to fraud detection.
+Industry-leading payments providers can use AI to streamline payment processing, improve customer service, and enhance fraud detection.
 In turn, innovation in AI-powered technologies enhances features and adds new offerings in the space, which benefit both merchants and customers.
 Here's how AI impacts the payment processing landscape.

 Virtual assistants